 The mediation process will continue with offers, counteroffers, and back and forth discussions.
 Some issues may be resolved, while others will need to go to court.
 Matters that are resolved can be reduced to a settlement agreement.
 Your Meridian, Idaho family law attorney will review the terms of this agreement with you.
 Once both sides understand and approve the agreement, it is signed and submitted to the judge for approval.

 Although you are not required to have a lawyer for mediation, there are some advantages.
 A lawyer helps level the playing field between the two sides.
 It also offers assurance that you will receive serious offers with a likelihood of resolving the case in your favor.
 It’s also important to have legal representation to make sure you’re not taken advantage of.
 Finally, a lawyer can ensure that any settlement agreement is comprehensive and that all loose ends are tied.

 It is important to note that some special rules apply with respect to custody mediation.
 Under Idaho law, attorneys cannot be present during custody mediation sessions unless the mediator requests that they be there.
 However, as noted above, your Meridian, Idaho family law attorney can review any agreement that you reach before you sign.

 LET OUR TEAM HELP WITH YOUR MEDIATION

 Difficult family law cases do not have to wind up in court.
 Mediation is an effective and reliable way for both sides to settle their differences on their terms.
-If mediation is in your future, trust the experienced legal team at the Idaho Divorce Center.
+If mediation is in your future, trust the boise divorce lawyer at the Idaho Divorce Center.
 Give us a call today to get started on your case.